Veams/generator-veams/README.md

 All files will be included and configured.
 Have fun!

 ## PG Methodology
+You can scaffold your project with our [PG Methodology](http://www.prototype-generator.com/pg-methodology/pg-methodology-overview.html).

-Now you can add different bower components I provide:
+Furthermore you can add different bower components we provide:

 * [pg-scss](https://github.com/Sebastian-Fitzner/pg-scss)
 * [pg-js](https://github.com/Sebastian-Fitzner/pg-js)